blank-development/aws-whitelist-lambda/multiple-whitelists-lambda/README.md

 In this example I allowed any origin to access this URL (Allow origin: *), but in production you should probably enter URL of web app which will call this lambda function.
 We can also change this afterwards.

-10. Now you can see function URL on main screen which we will use for requests.
+9. Now you can see function URL on main screen which we will use for requests.

 ![4](https://user-images.githubusercontent.com/24723870/168179139-65748462-7086-4a90-bcb6-7499b071d94e.png)

+10. Test Lambda function.

 In my example, function URL is: https://znsvtnv62wgs267ytblixc3pzq0ovwse.lambda-url.us-east-1.on.aws/